TwistedMinda/bucket-store/README.md

 }
 ```

-Simply create your buckets and you're good to go
+Simply create your buckets and you're good to go.

 *Note that `path` is automatically used as unique key by the keyed helper (still possible to give your own key for edge cases)*

 ```ts